specifics/aero-structures/SysEngLaw.md

 ### Allocation of Resources

 It is easy to overdo the documentation process or any other part of the system engineering process.
-Since we do not have unlimited sources, it is vital that resources are allocated to the critical tasks and not spent on tasks that become the playground of the analyst and designers.
+Since we do not have unlimited resources, it is vital that resources are allocated to the critical tasks and not spent on tasks that become the playground of the analyst and designers.

 The Ninth Law: